bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/boston.md

 #### Boston Common
 There's pretty gardens and lots of green space to walk around.
 Don't miss the famous Make Way for Ducklings statues!
 You can also find the Freedom Trail starting point here.
+Bonus points if you find the bench we took the header selfie at!

 #### Faneuil Hall